OpenHearing/TabSINT/Specifications/wideband-acoustic-immittance/wideband-acoustic-immittance.rst

      -
    * - The exam results are displayed.
      - Complete an exam normally.
 Then click the `Finish` button.
 Proceed to the results-view page.
-     - Verify that the OAE, noise floor, F1 and F2 are plotted in dB SPL as a function of F2.
-Verify that DpLow, DpHigh, F1, and F2 are displayed in table format.
+     - Verify that the absorbance, power reflectance, impedance magnitude, and impedance phase are plotted as a function of frequency.
      -

 Data